pchaganti/gx-NoA/README.md

     ```

 6.  **Access the GUI:**
-    Open your web browser and navigate to `http://127.0.0.1:8000`.
+    Open your web browser and navigate to `http://122.0.0.1:8000`.

+### Using Local Inference with Ollama

+This application supports running inference locally using an Ollama server, allowing you to use open-source models without needing a cloud API key.

+1.  **Install Ollama**: Follow the official instructions to install Ollama on your system.
+2.  **Download a Model**: Pull the desired model from the Ollama library.
+The default model for this application is `dengcao/Qwen3-30B-A3B-Instruct-2507:latest`.
+You can pull it by running:
+    ```bash
+    ollama pull dengcao/Qwen3-30B-A3B-Instruct-2507:latest
+    ```
+3.  **Run Ollama Server**: Make sure the Ollama application is running in the background.
+It will serve the models locally.
+4.  **Select in GUI**: In the web interface, use the "LLM Provider" dropdown and select "Local Ollama".
+You can change the model name from the default if you have other models pulled.

 ## How It Works

+1.  **Choose your LLM**: Select between Google Gemini or Local Ollama.
+If using Ollama, ensure the server is running.
-1.  **Define Graph Architecture**: Use the GUI to set parameters like the number of layers (`CoT trace depth`), agents per personality type, learning rate, and the number of training epochs.
+2.  **Define Graph Architecture**: Use the GUI to set parameters like the number of layers (`CoT trace depth`), agents per personality type, learning rate, and the number of training epochs.
-2.  **Provide Seed Operators**: In the "Seeds" section, input verbs for each of the 16 MBTI types.
-These words guide the creation of the initial agent skill sets.
+3.  **Provide a Prompt**: Enter the main problem or question you want the agent network to solve.
-3.  **Build and Run**: Click the "Build and Run Graph" button.
+4.  **Build and Run**: Click the "Build and Run Graph" button.
-4.  **Observe**: The backend dynamically constructs the agent network using LangGraph.
+5.  **Observe**: The backend dynamically constructs the agent network using LangGraph.
 You can monitor the entire process—agent creation, forward passes, and reflection passes—in the real-time log viewer.
-5.  **Get Results**: Once all epochs are complete, the final synthesized answer is displayed, along with a Mermaid.js diagram visualizing the structure of the generated agent network.
+6.  **Get Results**: Once all epochs are complete, the final synthesized answer is displayed, along with a Mermaid.js diagram visualizing the structure of the generated agent network.